 Ownership and Control of customer content:

 - Access: Customers manage access to their customer content and AWS services and resources.
 We provide an advanced set of access, encryption, and logging features to help you do this effectively (such as AWS CloudTrail).
-We do not access or use customer content for any purpose other than as legally required and for maintaining the AWS services and providing them to our customers and their end users.
+We do not access or use customer content for any purpose without the customer’s consent.

 - Storage: Customers choose the region(s) in which their customer content will be stored.
-We will not move or replicate customer content outside of the customer’s chosen region(s), except as legally required and as necessary to maintain the AWS services and provide them to our customers and their end users.
+We will not move or replicate customer content outside of the customer’s chosen region(s) without the customer’s consent.

 - Security: Customers choose how their customer content is secured.
 We offer our customers strong encryption for customer content in transit or at rest, and we provide customers with the option to manage their own encryption keys.

 - Disclosure of customer content: We do not disclose customer content unless we’re required to do so to comply with the law or a valid and binding order of a governmental or regulatory body.
 Unless prohibited from doing so or there is clear indication of illegal conduct in connection with the use of Amazon products or services, Amazon notifies customers before disclosing customer content so they can seek protection from disclosure.

 - Security Assurance: We have developed a security assurance program using global privacy and data protection best practices in order to helping customers establish, operate and leverage our security control environment.
 These security protections and control processes are independently validated by multiple third-party independent assessments.